Eyes Open Tour: US Tour (Leg II)

-A few shows were cancelled initially as vocalist Gary Lightbody's voice had worn out.
-He had been advised by his doctor to take a week's rest before the tour as he had developed laryngitis (polyps on vocal cords), but he preferred not to because of the pre-booked tour.
+A few shows were initially cancelled as vocalist Gary Lightbody's voice had worn out.
+He was advised by his doctor to take a week's rest before the tour as he had developed laryngitis (polyps on vocal cords), but he preferred not to because of the pre-booked tour.
 Tests later showed that Lightbody's voice had not healed at all, he had lost his top range, and the band was forced to cancel all remaining shows.
-The initially cancelled shows were rescheduled to the end of the tour.
+The cancelled shows were rescheduled to the end of the tour.
 Lightbody credited the band's agent and managers for their quick work.

-However, the first two rescheduled shows had to be cancelled as the part of band couldn't get flight tickets to the US due to flight delays caused by the Heathrow Terrorist Plot.
-Connolly and Simpson had made it to the US, but the rest of the band couldn't.
+However, the first two rescheduled shows had to be cancelled as part of the band couldn't get flight tickets to the US due to flight delays caused by the Heathrow Terrorist Plot.
+Connolly and Simpson made it to the US, but the rest of the band couldn't.
 Later, a whole new set of dates was announced with two additional radio shows.
 After getting his voice back, Lightbody gave up drinking on tour in order to preserve his voice, on advice on his doctor (who also works with pop singer Celine Dion).
 Although he felt ashamed of it before, he hired a vocal coach after finding that Johnny Rotten had one when he was a Sex Pistol.
 He also started to do vocal warm-ups before shows, and requested a separate area for him to do his exercises, away from "the band laughing at [him]."

 Augustana returned as the support act for all rescheduled shows, and Martha Wainwright, who had previously worked with the band for the song "Set the Fire to the Third Bar", supported the band on a select few dates.
 On 29 August, the band appeared as musical guests on The Tonight Show.
 The band performed "Chasing Cars", which was #6 on the singles chart in the United States then.